-Changes to flight paths need to go through the Civil Aviation Authority’s (CAA) Airspace Change Process – there are a number of steps we are required to go through before any changes can be approved by the CAA.
-This includes extensive engagement with relevant stakeholders, including local communities throughout the process.
-More information about the ACP can be found on the CAA website.
+Changes to flight paths need to go through the Civil Aviation Authority’s (CAA) Airspace Change Process – this process sets out a number of steps we are required to carry out before any airspace changes can be approved by the CAA.
+This includes extensive engagement with relevant stakeholders, including local communities, throughout the process.
+More information about the Airspace Change Process can be found on the CAA website.

-(Note: Approval to build the physical infrastructure for an expanded airport will be granted via a separate process, this is known as the Development Consent Order (DCO)
+Note: Approval to build the physical infrastructure for an expanded airport will be obtained via a separate consent, known as a Development Consent Order (DCO).

 When will we know where the flights path will be?

-Because of the different steps we need to go through before the final flight paths can be finalised, we do not yet know where the new flight paths will be.
+Because of the number of steps we need to go through before the final flight paths can be finalised, we do not yet know where the new flight paths will be.

-We recognise that this is a lengthy process which means that there will be a period of uncertainty for communities living around Heathrow.
-However, this approach will give you a number of opportunities to provide your views throughout the design process and ensure the views of those potentially affected are considered from the outset.
+We recognised from the start that this is a lengthy process with periods of uncertainty for communities living around Heathrow.
+However, the approach we are taking to engagement and consultation allows a number of opportunities for views to be provided throughout the design process and ensures the concerns of those potentially affected have been considered from the outset.

 What are the different stages of airspace consultation?

-The first stage of our airspace public consultation ran from January to March 2018 and took place at the same time as our first DCO consultation.
-It sought feedback on a set of key design principles that could be used to guide the design and structure of Heathrow’s future airspace.
+Our first airspace public consultation for Heathrow expansion ran from January to March 2018 and took place at the same time as our first consultation on our developing DCO proposals.
+It sought feedback on a set of key design principles to be used to guide the design and structure of Heathrow’s future airspace.

-To begin the process of developing what Heathrow’s design principles should be, in this consultation we provided some examples of different principles and asked for people to tell us their preferred option.
+To begin the process of developing what Heathrow’s design principles should be, in this consultation we provided some examples of different principles and asked people to tell us their preferred options.

-For example, one of the design principles was about the design of new routes and people affected and asked should we design routes that look to minimise the total number of people significantly affected by noise or should we prioritise minimising the total number of new people overflown, or should we try and share flights over a wider area with the consequence of affecting more people.
+For example, we asked whether we should design routes that look to minimise the total number of people significantly affected by noise or prioritise minimising the total number of new people overflown, or whether we should try to share flights over a wider area with the consequence of affecting more people.

-The design principles have been used to identify the geographic areas within which flight paths could be positioned within wider areas known as ‘design envelopes’.
-This process of selecting design envelopes will also be informed by operational and capacity requirements.
+The design principles were used to identify the geographic areas within which flight paths could be positioned, known as ‘design envelopes’.
+This process of identifying design envelopes was also informed by airspace design work to date as well as operational and capacity requirements.

-We determined possible ‘design envelopes’, and then consulted and engaged with communities to ask what local factors should be taken into account when developing new flight paths within these areas.
+We consulted and engaged with communities to ask what local factors should be taken into account when developing new flight paths within these design envelopes.

 The date of this final consultation is not fixed at present.
-This is because Heathrow’s airspace is also affected by other airspace changes at neighbouring airports and airfields, along with moves to modernise airspace across the UK.
+This is because the DCO, if granted, will define certain limits that the airspace design will be required to stay within (such as noise).
+In addition, Heathrow’s airspace is also affected by other airspace changes at neighbouring airports and airfields, along with moves to modernise airspace across the UK.
 Before Heathrow’s routes can be finalised, we must make sure that they join up with these wider changes across the south east.
 This process includes ensuring that the new routes can be safely operated within the air traffic control system.
-Consequently, Heathrow’s final flight paths are partly dependent on the development of other changes and vice versa.
+Consequently, as well as awaiting the outcome of the DCO process, Heathrow’s final flight paths are partly dependent on the development of other changes and vice versa.
 This means that our timescales are linked to these other changes, which are not expected to be finalised before 2022.